ManticoreProject/manticore/README.md

-The Linux requirement is due to our use of Linux's `perf` for profiling in our benchmark suite, which will probably *not* work if you are running Docker on any other OS because `perf` is not Unix compatible.
+The Linux requirement is due to our use of Linux's `perf` for profiling in our benchmark suite, which will probably *not* work if you are running Docker on any other OS because `perf` is Linux-only.

 Once you believe you have Docker installed, you can test if Docker is working on your system with: